nlnwa/DHNB2023/index.md

 ---
-title: Home
+title: Norwegian Web Archive - DHNB2023 workshop
 layout: home
 ---

-# Norwegian Web Archive - DHNB2023 workshop

 These pages contain documentation and resources for the NWA workshop during DHNB2023.

-You will find:
-- documentation for how to use the prototype services;
-- registers with historical URL;
-- other relevant information

-## Disclaimer about prototypes

-The workshop provides an opportunity to test prototypes in development.
+The service you will test are prototypes in development.
 You may experience trouble and instability, but will get early insight in services to come, and contribute to our further development.

+## Table of content

+### Documentation of services
+1. URL Search
+2. NWAs "Wayback Machine"
+3. Map with Norwegian news sites (2005-21)
+4. Full-text Search

+### Resources
+a.
+Register with public enterprises
+b.
+Register with political parties
+c.
+Register with news sites (2005-21)